 But they rarely charm.

-Could he draw a pint of beer?
-Yes.
+But could he draw a pint of beer?

-We used a single font in the initial poster roughs…
+I tried a single font in the initial roughs.

 I was happy with the tone of the words.